 Principal Suspension.
-Prior to a Principal Suspension, an informal conference shall be held with the student wherein: (1) the student shall be given oral or written notice of charges against him/her; (2) if the student denies the charges, the student shall be given an oral or written explanation of the facts which form the basis of the proposed suspension; and (3) the student shall be given an oral or written explanation.
+Prior to a Principal Suspension, an informal conference shall be held with the student wherein: (1) the student shall be given oral or written notice of charges against him/her; (2) if the student denies the charges, the student shall be given an oral or written explanation of the facts which form the basis of the proposed suspension; and (3) the student shall be given an opportunity to present his/her version of the incident.
 The superintendent may revoke a Principal Suspension at any time.